The Santa Marta Group Senior Special Advisor

-Kevin Hyland OBE is the UK’s first Independent Anti-Slavery Commissioner leading efforts to tackle domestic slavery and human trafficking.
-He was appointed to the post in November 2014.
+Kevin Hyland OBE is the Santa Marta Group Senior Special Advisor and former first UK Independent Anti-Slavery Commissioner leading efforts to tackle domestic slavery and human trafficking.

 His immediate aims as Commissioner were the following:

 - Effective training and victim identification